News

 17/11/2025

-Lehendakari Pradales visits Iberdrola Group's stand at ENLIT Europe 25, opening in Bilbao
+Basque regional president Imanol Pradales visits the Iberdrola Group stand at ENLIT Europe 25, which opens in Bilbao

-• During the institutional visit, Mario Ruiz-Tagle, CEO of Iberdrola España, stated that "by investing in electrical grids, we improve safety, efficiency, and economic growth."
+• During the institutional visit, Mario Ruiz-Tagle, CEO of Iberdrola España, said that “by investing in electricity networks we are improving security, efficiency and economic growth”

 Lehendakari Imanol Pradales and Mario Ruiz-Tagle, CEO of Iberdrola España, at ENLIT Europe 25